timdp/es6-promise-pool/README.md

 ## Options

-The `options` object lets us provide additional callback function to listen for promise progress.
+The `options` object lets us provide additional callback functions to listen for promise progress.

 When a promise settles, either `options.onresolve` or `options.onreject` will be